-The Art curriculum is based on the New York State Arts Standards, and focuses on the elements of art, the historic and cultural contexts of art, and enduring ideas that make connections across content areas.
+The Art curriculum is based on the New York State Art Standards and focuses on the elements of art, the historic and cultural contexts of art, and enduring ideas that make connections across content areas.

-Students utilize the elements of art to solve design problems, think creatively and innovatively, and work collaboratively.
+Students use the elements of art to express their ideas, solve design problems, think creatively, and work collaboratively.

-Students use a variety of of media to express their ideas and to make meaning of the world they live in.
-They critique their work and the work of others, and learn to see the world using observation and reflection.
+Students learn to make art from a variety of media, critique their work and the work of others, and to see the world using observation and reflection.